-Metropolitan Coal has commenced upgrades to the major surface facilities in the review period and upgrade works will be ongoing over the next few years.
+Metropolitan Coal has commenced upgrades to the major surface facilities in the review period and upgrade works are ongoing.

 One component of the site upgrades of relevance to major surface facilities noise management is the progressive implementation of additional noise controls.